 - When your box restarts, follow the on-screen messages.
 You’ll then be on the latest software version.

 The Disney Plus app will then be integrated into the Sky Q interface, which means suggested content will show in your Home section – the same way Netflix programmes do for Netflix subscribers.
 And it's easy to dive straight into your favourite Disney Plus films and TV shows from the Sky Q TV guide.

 Disney Plus 4K on Sky Q?

-Sadly, Disney Plus is limited to HD video at launch on Sky Q, with Marvel and Star Wars films all showing in HD and 5.1 sound (as opposed to 4K, HDR and, in some cases, Dolby Atmos and Dolby Vision).
+Disney Plus was disappointingly limited to HD video at launch on Sky Q, with Marvel and Star Wars films all showing in HD and 5.1 sound (as opposed to 4K, HDR and, in some cases, Dolby Atmos and Dolby Vision).
+Thankfully, that's no longer the case.